 Participants’ levels of inflammatory cytokines, high-sensitivity C-reactive protein, helpful bacteria counts in the stool, zonulin, histamine, and diamine oxidase improved substantially.
 Perhaps most importantly, participants’ symptoms improved upon use.

-Consumers report a decrease in symptoms of dysbiosis following consistent consumption, including improved stool regularity and composition, decreased bloating and gas, and higher energy levels.
+Consumers report decreased symptoms of dysbiosis following consistent consumption, including improved stool regularity and composition, reduced bloating and gas, and higher energy levels.
 Though unofficial, the abundance of positive Amazon reviews describing users’ alleviation of symptoms is a telling indicator of IgY Max®’s power to benefit consumers.

 Have you tried IgY Max for your digestive symptoms?
 Let us know in the comments on Instagram @igynutrition.
 See you next time!